Command Sergeant Major honored during Chicago Cubs game, ahead of retirement

 |2

-This work, Command Sergeant Major honored during Chicago Cubs game, ahead of retirement [Image 2 of 2], by CPT Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Command Sergeant Major honored during Chicago Cubs game, ahead of retirement, by CPT Michael Ariola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT